rust-lang/rust/text/0000-replace-slice.md

 Add a `splice` method to `Vec<T>` and `String` removes a range of elements, and replaces it in place with a given sequence of values.
 The new sequence does not necessarily have the same length as the range it replaces.
+In the `Vec` case, this method returns an iterator of the elements being moved out, like `drain`.

 # Motivation
 [motivation]: #motivation